-Weekly blog articles, penned by our team members, highlight a wide range of topics from real estate information to current events in the area.
+Monthly articles, penned by our team members, highlight a wide range of topics from real estate information to current events in the area.
 Some stories may even be written just for laughs.
-We invite you to visit our site each week to read what’s new.
+We invite you to visit our site each month to read Stapleton News & Views.

 Lenders evaluate mortgage applications a lot differently today than they did even ten years ago and even more has changed in the last twenty years.
 What used to close the door to homeownership may not be a factor today.
 Here are some common homeownership myths: Myth: You need excellent credit to become a homeowner.
 Fact: You may still be able to buy a home with less-than-perfect credit.
 And remember, you can improve your [...]